Zuid, Antwerp: History

-The Petit Paris cachet, the agreeable street plan, its monuments and cultural attractions made "het Zuid" or "Le Midi" a fashionable place to live until the Second World War.
-During the war the area sustained considerable V bomb damage, with the first bomb to hit Antwerp landing on the corner of the Schildersstraat and the Leopold De Waelplaats.
+The designation "Petit Paris", along with its well-regarded street layout, monuments, and cultural sites, made "het Zuid" or "Le Midi" a sought-after residential area up until the Second World War.
+Throughout the conflict, the neighbourhood experienced significant damage due to V bomb attacks, with the initial bomb impacting Antwerp, striking at the intersection of Schildersstraat and Leopold De Waelplaats.

-After the war the area went into a long period of decline.
-Probable reasons include the flight to the suburbs, the decline of the Southern Docks, and the closure of the South Station, with the latter being demolished in 1965.
+Following the war, the area entered a prolonged period of decline.
+Contributing factors to this downturn included suburbanization, the downturn of the Southern Docks, and the shutdown and subsequent demolition in 1965 of the South Station.

-The low rents made the area attractive to both immigrants and those seeking a bohemian lifestyle.
-The rock bottom prices, for example, made it possible for Anny De Dekker to open the "Wide White Space Gallery" (1966–1976) on the ground floor of Het Bootje, an architecturally eclectic house on the corner of Schildersstraat and Plaatsnijdersstraat, and now a listed monument.
+The affordability of the area made it appealing to immigrants and individuals in search of a bohemian lifestyle.
+This economic accessibility enabled Anny De Decker to establish the "Wide White Space Gallery" (1966–1976) on the ground floor of Het Bootje, an architecturally diverse building situated at the corner of Schildersstraat and Plaatsnijdersstraat, which is now recognized as a protected monument.

-The Southern Docks were filled in 1968 and 1969, and became parking space.
-A new building for the Court of Appeals was built on the former access to these docks.
-This and the demolition of the Hippodrome in 1972 sealed the fate of "het Zuid" as a forgotten area of town with only a certain faded charm to offer.
+In 1968 and 1969, the Southern Docks were filled in and repurposed as a parking area.
+The construction of a new building for the Court of Appeals on the former entrance to these docks, along with the demolition of the Hippodrome in 1972, further diminished the prominence of "het Zuid," relegating it to a district noted only for its residual charm.

-Eventually the fundamentally good quality of the housing stock combined with the area's inherent attractions, changing attitudes toward urban living, and the impetus provided by International Rubens year in 1977, which brought hundreds of visitors to South Antwerp, led to a revival in fortunes.
+Ultimately, the inherent appeal of the neighbourhood, along with a shift in attitudes towards city living, contributed to a revival in the area's prospects.
+There was a resurgence of interest in the Zuid after the International Rubens Year in 1977, which attracted numerous visitors to South Antwerp.